adeze/vscode-canvas/README.md

 4. **Watch** as connected ideas appear automatically

 ### Settings
-- **Groq API Key**: Add your free API key in VS Code settings for AI features
+- **OpenRouter API Key**: Add your API key in VS Code settings for AI features
   - Go to Settings → Extensions → Infinite Canvas
-  - Add your API key from [console.groq.com](https://console.groq.com)
+  - Add your API key from [openrouter.ai](https://openrouter.ai)
   - Leave empty to use mock responses

 ## File Format